Achieving Positive Covert Capacity over MIMO AWGN Channels: Covert Communication over MIMO AWGN Channels with a Secret Codebook

-$\forall i\in\{1,\dots,N\}$, where ${q}_i^*$ is the optimal transmit power in the $i^{th}$ eigen-direction that achieves the maximal covert coding rate.
-Thus, $c_i$ is fixed and independent of the blocklength $\forall i$, and $\sum_{i=1}^{N}c_i=1$.
-The following theorem extends the scaling law in \cite{wang2016fundamental} for SISO AWGN channels to MIMO AWGN channels.

-\begin{theorem} The maximum number of nats that can be transmitted covertly and reliably over MIMO AWGN channels, when the maximal covert coding rate is diminishing, is $\mathcal{O}(\sqrt{n})$ nats and the scaling is given by:
+$\forall i\in\left\{1,\dots,N\right\}$, where $q_i^*$ is the optimal transmit power in the $i^{th}$ eigen-direction that achieves the maximum covert coding rate.
+Thus, $c_i$ is fixed and is independent of the blocklength $\forall i$, and $\sum_{i=1}^{N}c_i=1$.
+Let ${\lambda}_{b,i}\geq 0,\ \forall i\in\left\{1,\dots,N\right\},$ be the eigenvalues of Bob's channel.
+The following theorem extends the scaling law in \cite{wang2016fundamental} for SISO AWGN channels to MIMO AWGN channels. \begin{theorem} The scaling of the maximum number of nats that can be transmitted covertly and reliably over MIMO AWGN channels is given by:

-while ensuring that the illegitimate receiver's sum of the detection error probabilities is lower bounded by $(1-\delta_{kl})$. \end{theorem}

-\begin{proof}The full proof can be found in Appendix \ref{App:proof_thm2}.
-A brief sketch is as follows.
-We give an upper bound on the scaling by providing a lower bound on the KL divergence using a logarithm inequality.
-Using this lower bound, we provide an upper bound on the scaling by substituting the transmit power that satisfies the KL divergence lower bound and using a logarithm inequality with the converse result of Theorem \ref{thm:Kn_covert}.
-Similarly, using the achievability of Theorem \ref{thm:Kn_covert}, we give a lower bound on the scaling.
-In this step, we provide an upper bound on the KL divergence using a logarithm inequality and then substitute the transmit power that satisfies the KL divergence bound.
-When taking the limit for both bounds, they coincide to the same constant. \end{proof}
+while ensuring that the illegitimate receiver's sum of the detection error probabilities is lower bounded by $(1-\delta_{kl})$. \end{theorem} \begin{IEEEproof}The full proof can be found in Appendix \ref{App:proof_thm2}.
+We give a brief sketch as follows.
+We give an upper bound on the scaling by exploiting a lower bound on the KL divergence and with the aid of the converse result of Theorem \ref{thm:Kn_covert}.
+Similarly, using the achievability of Theorem \ref{thm:Kn_covert}, we give a lower bound on the scaling by using an upper bound on the KL divergence.
+In the limit, both bounds coincide to the same constant. \end{IEEEproof}

 It is worth mentioning that Theorem \ref{thm:Scaling} extends the result in \cite{wang2016fundamental} for SISO AWGN channels to MIMO AWGN channels and both results coincide when $\sigma_b=\sigma_w$, $\lambda_{b,i}=\lambda_{w,i}$, $\forall i$, $N_a=N_b=1$ and using a real channel input.
 Then, the scaling is $L=1$ $\sqrt{\mbox{nat}}$.
-Theorem \ref{thm:Scaling} shows the parameters that affect the covert coding rate such as: 1) the available DoF between Alice and Bob, 2) Bob and Willie's channel power gain and distances from Alice, 3) the noise power density at Bob and Willie, and 4) the transmitted power in each eigen direction.
+Without the existence of a null-space, the covert capacity is zero but the covert information is $\mathcal{O}(\sqrt{n})$ nats.
+Otherwise, $L=\infty$.
+Besides, Theorem \ref{thm:Scaling} shows the parameters that affect the covert coding rate such as: 1) the available eigen-directions between Alice and Bob, 2) Bob and Willie's channel power gain and distances from Alice, 3) the noise power density at Bob and Willie, and 4) the fraction of transmitted power in each eigen-direction.